sfc-gh-jasvestis/pizza_intelligence/README.md

-# 🍕 Pizza Time Machine Kitchen
+# 🍕 The Insight Kitchen

 ## Snowflake Intelligence Demo for QSR Partners